Elon Musk's X Corp sues California to undo content moderation law

 By doing so, California is forcing companies to adopt the state's views on politically charged issues, "a form of compelled speech in and of itself," X said.

-Musk, a self-described free speech absolutist and the world's richest person, bought Twitter for $44 billion last October.
-He also runs the electric car company Tesla TSLA.O and space exploration company SpaceX.
+After buying Twitter for $44 billion last October, Musk, a self-described free speech absolutist, laid off many employees responsible for monitoring and regulating content, and restored some accounts that prior management had banned.

-Civil rights groups including the Anti-Defamation League and the Center for Countering Digital Hate have identified increases in the volume of hate speech on X targeting Jews, Blacks, gay men and trans persons since Musk took over.
+The Anti-Defamation League and the Center for Countering Digital Hate have documented increases in the volume of hate speech on X targeting Jews, Black people, gay men and trans people since Musk took over.

+Musk, the world's richest person, also runs the electric car company Tesla TSLA.O and space exploration company SpaceX.

-The office of California Attorney General Rob Bonta, which enforces state laws, did not immediately respond to requests for comment on the lawsuit.
+The office of California Attorney General Rob Bonta, which enforces state laws, said it will respond to the complaint in court.

-AB 587 requires larger social media companies to issue semiannual reports that describe their content moderation practices, and provide data on the numbers of objectionable posts and how they were addressed.
+AB 587 requires social media companies with at least $100 million of gross annual revenue to issue semiannual reports that describe their content moderation practices, and provide data on the numbers of objectionable posts and how they were addressed.

 The law also requires companies to provide copies of their terms of service.
 Failure to comply risks civil fines of up to $15,000 per violation per day.